ktock/container2wasm/README.md

 hi
 ```

-> NOTE: Directory mapping is available on non-x86_64 containers (TinyEMU-emulated) as of now.
-This should be available on all containers in the future.

 ## Motivation

 Though more and more programming languages start to support WASM, it's not easy to run the existing programs on WASM.